Brian-Magnuson/study-sync/README.md

 Begin by installing Node.js:
 https://nodejs.org/en/download

-Next, run the development server:
+Next, run the development server.
+Execute the following command inside the the same directory this README is in.:

 ```bash
 npm run dev